 Enable GPU Acceleration

 OvenMediaEngine supports GPU-based hardware decoding and encoding.
-Currently supported GPU acceleration devices are Intel's QuickSync and NVIDIA's NVDECODE/NVENCODE.
-This document describes how to install the video driver for OvenMediaEngine to use the GPU and how to set the Config file.
+Currently supported GPU acceleration devices are Intel's QuickSync and NVIDIA.
+This article explains how to install the drivers for OvenMediaEngine and set up the configuration to use your GPU.

 If you are using an NVIDIA graphics card, please refer to the following guide to install the driver.
 The OS that supports installation with the provided script are CentOS 7/8 and Ubuntu 18/20 versions.
 If you want to install the driver in another OS, please refer to the manual installation guide document.